-With the forced resignation Tuesday of a Department of Education official for racially incendiary Facebook posts and the suspension Thursday of the Lambert High School principal for posts about Muslims, welfare recipients and refugees, I have a question for educators: How do these high-ranking administrators not understand the dangers of social media?
+With the resignation Tuesday of a Department of Education official for racially incendiary Facebook posts and the suspension Thursday of the Lambert High School principal for posts about Muslims, welfare recipients and refugees, I have a question for educators: How do these high-ranking administrators not understand the dangers of social media?

 I thought the risks implicit in social media were made clear to everyone in education today.
 Both men were media savvy; Jeremy Spencer led the DOE’s virtual school, Gary Davison oversaw Lambert High, a top performing school in a district fluent and fluid in technology.